By Rabih Hamawi

 insured’s claim shouldn’t be denied for a third-party failure to cooperate with the insurer.

 After a property loss, an insured must cooperate with the insurer by 1) providing prompt notice of the loss to the insurer or the insurer’s agent; 2) protecting the insured property from further damage; 3) providing a timely sworn statement in proof of loss; and 4) appearing for an examination under oath.
 An insured who doesn’t comply with these duties may be barred from recovering under the policy, and generally can’t sue an insurer for a breach of the insurance policy until he or she first complies with the policy’s terms and conditions.

 About the Author

-Rabih Hamawi is a principal at Law Office of Rabih Hamawi, P.C. and focuses his practice on representing policyholders in fire, property damage, and insurance-coverage disputes with insurers and in errors-and-omissions cases against insurance agents.
-He has extensive expertise in insurance coverage and is a licensed property and casualty, life, accident, and health insurance producer and counselor (LIC).
-He earned the Chartered Property and Casualty Underwriter (CPCU), Certified Insurance Counselor (CIC), and Certified Risk Manager (CRM) designations.
-His email address is email@example.com.
+Rabih Hamawi is a principal at the Law Office of Rabih Hamawi, P.C. and focuses his practice on representing policyholders in fire, property damage, and insurance-coverage disputes against insurance companies and in errors-and-omissions cases against insurance agents.
+He may be reached at (248) 905-1133.